erickillian/simple-chatroom/README.md

 ![Build Status](https://img.shields.io/badge/build-passing-brightgreen) ![License](https://img.shields.io/badge/license-MIT-blue)

 A simple chatroom application written in C that allows multiple users to communicate in real-time using a telnet client.
+This application is designed to run on Linux systems.

 ---